typescript-eslint/tslint-to-eslint-config/README.md

 Add [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier) to the list of ESLint plugins.
 We [highly recommend](./docs/FAQs.md#should-i-use-prettier) you use [Prettier](http://prettier.io) for code formatting.

+If `--prettier` isn't enabled:

+-   If the output configuration already doesn't enable any formatting rules, it'll have `eslint-config-prettier` enabled.
+-   Otherwise, a CLI message will suggest running with `--prettier`.

 #### `tslint`

 ```shell